 To fix that, go to Settings > Permalinks.
 Here, choose the link structure that best matches your Squarespace site.
 After that, run through the links and edit them by selecting /blog-1/ as a prefix to each link.

 You may still get some 404 errors.
-The possible solution to this problem is to install a plugin that helps to find and fix 404 errors for you.
+A possible solution to this problem is to install a plugin that helps find and fix 404 errors for you.